 To make the blueberry topping:

-Combine blueberries, 1/4 cup water, and lemon juice in a 1- to 2-quart saucepan.
+- Combine the blueberries, 1/4 cup water, and lemon juice in a 1- to 2-quart saucepan.
 Cook over medium heat until mixture boils.
 Lower heat and simmer the mixture, stirring occasionally.
-Simmer until blueberries have split and released their juices (about 3 minutes).
+Simmer until the blueberries have split and released their juices (about 3 minutes).

-In a small bowl, mix cornstarch and 2 teaspoons water.
-Add to blueberry mixture.
+- In a small bowl, mix the cornstarch and 2 teaspoons water.
+Add to the blueberry mixture.
 Stir until thickened (about 1 minute).

 To make the cake:

-In a large bowl, whisk together flour and sugar.
-Add butter and mix with a pastry blender or a fork until mixture resembles coarse crumbs.
+- In a large bowl, whisk together the flour and sugar.
+Add the butter and mix with a pastry blender or a fork until mixture resembles coarse crumbs.

-Remove 1/2 cup of mixture and set aside to use for the topping.
+- Remove 1/2 cup of the mixture and set aside to use for the topping.

-Add lemon zest, baking powder, baking soda, and salt to remaining flour mixture.
+- Add the lemon zest, baking powder, baking soda, and salt to remaining flour mixture.
 Mix just until combined.

-In a separate bowl, mix yogurt, egg, and vanilla until blended and smooth.
-Add to flour mixture and mix just until combined.
+- In a separate bowl, mix the yogurt, egg, and vanilla until blended and smooth.
+Add to the flour mixture and mix just until combined.